cebotari1999/accesible_population/README.md

 # Accesible population

-For a list of cities the accessible population of each city is calculated.
-The accessible population of a city is represented by the population of cities that are at the maximum distance from the city.
+In this program for a list of cities is calculated the accessible population of each city.
+The accessible population of a city is the sum of the populations of cities that are at a distance less than or equal to the given parameter.

  ## help.cpp